cynchizy/Loan-Status-Prediction-Model-and-Deployment-Using-Flask-and-Heroku/README.md

-# Machine-Learning-Prediction-Model-Deployment
-This is a classification problem where we need to predict the probability of a person loan getting approved or not based on the past information of the person.
+#Loan-Status-Prediction-Model-and-Deployment-Using-Flask-and-Heroku
+Dream Housing Finance company deals in all home loans.
+They have presence across all urban, semi urban and rural areas.
+Customer first apply for home loan after that company validates the customer eligibility for loan.

+Company wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
+These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.
+To automate this process, they have given a problem to identify the customers segments, those are eligible for loan amount so that they can specifically target these customers.

-I applied Logistic Regression algorithm to this problem, deployed using flask and  Heroku
+I used Logistic Regression algorithm to build the machine learning model and deployed it using flask and  Heroku

 # The Heroku link